zerob13/vue-markdown-render/README.md

 - Streaming diff code blocks: show diffs as they arrive for instant feedback.
 - Built for scale: optimized DOM updates and memory usage for very large documents.

+## Compared to traditional Markdown renderers

+Traditional Markdown renderers typically convert a finished Markdown string into a static HTML tree.
+This library is designed for streaming and interactive workflows and therefore provides capabilities you won't find in a classic renderer:

+- Streaming-first rendering: render partial or incrementally-updated Markdown content without re-parsing the whole document each time.
+This enables live previews for AI outputs or editors that emit tokens progressively.
+- Streaming-aware code blocks and "code-jump" UX: large code blocks are updated incrementally and the renderer can maintain cursor/selection context and fine-grained edits.
+This enables smooth code-editing experiences and programmatic "jump to" behaviors that traditional renderers do not support.
+- Built-in diff/code-stream components: show diffs as they arrive (line-by-line or token-by-token) with minimal reflow.
+This is ideal for streaming AI edits or progressive code reviews — functionality that is not available in plain Markdown renderers.
+- Progressive diagrams and editors: Mermaid diagrams and Monaco-based previews update progressively and render as soon as they become valid.
+- Smooth, interactive UI: the renderer is optimized for minimal DOM churn and silky interactions (e.g. streaming diffs, incremental diagram updates, and editor integrations) so UX remains responsive even with very large documents.

+These features make the library especially suited for real-time, AI-driven, and large-document scenarios where a conventional, static Markdown-to-HTML conversion would lag or break the user experience.

 ## 🚀 Live Demo

 [Demo site](https://vue-markdown-renderer.netlify.app/) — try large Markdown files and progressive diagrams to feel the difference.